 The philosophy of the OLQA Physical Education curriculum is based on the belief that an individual’s physical and social development is as important as their academic growth.
 We encourage students to learn skills for participation in a variety of sports and activities, to gain an understanding of movement and spatial awareness, and to develop an appreciation for a healthy, active lifestyle.
 Students will develop sportsmanship, teamwork, and leadership abilities through appropriate activities and competition.
 Students come to Physical Education 2 times a week.
 Our content focuses on developing students abilities, learning life skills, developing fundamental athletic skills, and promotion of healthy living.
 Through individual and team activities, students build self-confidence which applies to students’ social, emotional, physical, and academic intelligence.

 At Our Lady Queen of Angels Catholic School, our vision is to enhance learning through the integration of technology, which will enable our students to become life-long 21st-century learners.
 With this vision, teachers will design curricula that prepare students to meet the demands of the future.
 To further augment technology integration, OLQA School has chosen to employ iPads and Chromebooks as a personal learning tool for students.
-These devices were selected because of its portability, user-friendliness, touch-technology, wide range support for apps, and low systems maintenance.
-Since the inception of mobile devices in our technology program in the year 2012, OLQA School has seen tremendous improvement in student writing, computational skills and the students’ ability to take charge of their own learning by working independently and collaboratively with others.
-This program’s success paved the way for a 1:1 initiative for grades K-8 this coming school year 2015.
+These devices are portable, user-friendly, equipped with touch-technology, have broad range support for apps, and easy to maintain.
+Since the inception of mobile devices in our technology program in the year 2012, OLQA School has seen tremendous improvement in student writing, computational skills and the students’ ability to take charge of their learning by working independently and collaboratively with others.
 This huge investment aims to move students above and beyond embracing the 4C’s of communication, collaboration, critical thinking, and creativity.

 An art program throughout the school has been established for the development of art appreciation and skills, as well as the development of creativity for all students.